CaseyPYZ/Interactive-Lab-Hub/FinalProject/README.md

 ## User Test

 After constructing the initial physical prototype we tested the concept with a handful of peers.
 We let our testers participate at both ends of the interaction (both shaking the hand and wearing the glove which controls the hand) and noted down any bugs in our implementation and our user feedback.
-From our testing we noticed 3 main points of improvement
+From our testing we noticed 3 main points of improvement:

 1. The sensors we attached to the glove were not bending along with the movement of the thumb (as it is normally angled differently from other fingers).
 2. Performing a handshake without establishing eye contact was somewhat jarring .